Venezuelan crisis of 1902–1903: Outcome

 In 1905, the United States sent US Navy warships to Dominican Republic and demanded the customs house be turned over to american negotiators, who used proceeds to pay foreign creditors.
 The case exemplifies the power that the U.S. were able to exert in the Americas as a result of the Roosevelt Corollary, with them taking action to prevent European powers becoming involved in debt collection via their usual methods, such as blockades.

 In 1906, Castro punished the international firms involved in the Revolution to the point that diplomatic relations were broken with France due to debt differences.

-A modified version pf Drago Doctrine, known as the Porter Convention after Horace Porter, was adopted at The Hague in 1907 and added that arbitration and litigation should always be used first.
+A modified version of Drago Doctrine, known as the Porter Convention after Horace Porter, was adopted at The Hague in 1907 and added that arbitration and litigation should always be used first.

-On June 24, 1908, the government of Theodore Roosevelt decided to recall its diplomatic personnel in Caracas, and relations between the United States and Venezuela were officially severed.
+On 24 June 1908, the government of Theodore Roosevelt decided to recall its diplomatic personnel in Caracas, and relations between the United States and Venezuela were officially severed.

 The government of Cipriano Castro, ordered the mandatory requisition of Dutch-flagged vessels in June 1908.
 It subsequently applied tariff measures and expelled the Dutch ambassador.
-By July 1, 1908, the rest of Dutch diplomats had to leave Venezuela.
-The Dutch government, led by Prime Minister Theo Heemskerk, issued an ultimatum to Cipriano Castro, demanding that he withdraw the measures by November 1.
+By 1 July 1908, the rest of Dutch diplomats had to leave Venezuela.
+The Dutch government, led by Prime Minister Theo Heemskerk, issued an ultimatum to Cipriano Castro, demanding that he withdraw the measures by 1 November.
 Dutch diplomats gauged the United States' reaction should the Netherlands decide to take military action.
 Under Roosevelt Corolary the United States expressed no objection as long as the Netherlands did not proceed to occupy Venezuelan territory.
 Cipriano Castro refused to accept the ultimatum, and the Dutch Navy were mobilized in response.
-Beginning on November 26, 1908, three Dutch warships began patrolling the Venezuelan coast: Jacob van Heemskerck, Gelderland, and Friesland, with orders to intercept any ship flying the Venezuelan flag.
+Beginning on 26 November 1908, three Dutch warships began patrolling the Venezuelan coast: Jacob van Heemskerck, Gelderland, and Friesland, with orders to intercept any ship flying the Venezuelan flag.

-On December 19, 1908, Vice President Juan Vicente Gómez staged a bloodless coup d'état in the absence of President Castro, who had traveled to Europe for health reasons.
-The general Gómez reversed Castro's measures on December 21, and two days later the Netherlands withdrew its warships from the Venezuelan coast.
+On 19 December 1908, Vice President Juan Vicente Gómez staged a bloodless coup d'état in the absence of President Castro, who had traveled to Europe for health reasons.
+The general Gómez reversed Castro's measures on 21 December, and two days later the Netherlands withdrew its warships from the Venezuelan coast.

-On December 27, 1908, three US Navy warships anchored in the port of La Guaira.
-They were the cruisers USS Maine, USS Dolphin, and USS North Carolina, carrying William I. Buchanan, special envoy of Secretary of State Elihu Root.
+On 27 December 1908, three US Navy warships anchored in the port of La Guaira.
+They were the warships USS Maine, USS North Carolina, USS Des Moines, and USS Dolphin carrying William I. Buchanan, special envoy of Secretary of State Elihu Root.
 This was how they persuaded the former president Cipriano Castro, who was recovering well in a Berlin hospital after undergoing a nephrectomy, to return.

 The general Gómez ruled Venezuela until his death in 1935, directly or indirectly, gradually transforming it into a dictatorship.